Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 • First of all, they try to minimize or completely eliminate contact with the allergen.
 If this is not possible, then the patient has to constantly take antihistamine tablets.

-• Allergy medications quickly relieve symptoms of the disease: itching, skin rashes, sneezing, rhinitis and allergic cough.
+• Allergy medications quickly relieve the symptoms of the disease: itching, skin rashes, sneezing, rhinitis and allergic cough.

 • It is also recommended to carry out immunotherapy, which promotes the production of blocking antibodies to external stimuli.

 In rare cases, the use of metabolites may cause drowsiness.
-But this effect is only observed in people with hypersensitivity or in those who suffer from chronic fatigue.
+But this effect is observed only in people with hypersensitivity or in those who suffer from chronic fatigue.
 Therefore, this symptom is not a reason to stop taking medication.

 The main advantage of metabolites is that they can be taken for a long time, for example, to treat long-term allergic manifestations: